-Never send a photocopy of a letter into a company as a job application.
+Never send a photocopy of a letter to a company as a job application.
 All that it says to an employer is you have done one substandard letter and are photocopying it and sending it to everyone with no thought, no research and more than likely no recollection of the roles that you are applying for.
 Definitely not a good start.

 Enclosing a photo

 Within the UK we do not supply photos as part of our applications.
-Some modelling companies may require photos for their positions but as a general rule it is not required and in fact on receiving a covering letter or CV with a photo most companies actually feel that it is silly sending in photos and wonder what has possessed someone to do that.
+Some modelling companies may require photos for their positions but as a general rule, it is not required and in fact on receiving a covering letter or CV with a photo most companies actually feel that it is silly sending in photos and wonder what has possessed someone to do that.

 Not acknowledging the next step

-In every covering letter you should end your letter by asking what is next.
+In every covering letter, you should end your letter by asking what is next.
 You want to know exactly when you will hear from them, if you will hear from them and if you do hear from them what is the next process.
 Make it obviously aware that you are available for an interview at short notice should they require you to and that if they have any questions prior to a face to face interview then you are more than happy to conduct a telephone interview or answer any questions that they may have regarding your skills and experiences.